 The Cuttings Wharf Study Area is contiguous to NSD's existing sphere of influence and jurisdictional boundary.
 The area is located along the Napa River immediately southwest of the incorporated area known as "Stanly Ranch" and is developed with 11 single-family residential units as well as a marina.
 The Cuttings Wharf Study Area is designated by the County as "Agricultural Resource" and is zoned as "Residential Single: Airport Compatibility."
 These land use designations allow for single-family residential structures in the unincorporated area.
-Present and Probable Need for Public Facilities and Services The landowner recently submitted a letter to the Commission discussing the evaporative pond sewer system, which, according to the landowner, poses a threat to public health and safety given the area's immediate proximity to the Napa River.
-The letter asserts that results from a recent engineering investigation suggested that the system serving the area is inadequate by current standards.
+Present and Probable Need for Public Facilities and Services The landowner recently submitted a letter to the Commission discussing the evaporative pond sewer system, which may pose a threat to public health and safety given the area's immediate proximity to the Napa River.
+The letter states that a recent engineering investigation suggested that the system serving the area is inadequate by current standards.
 The engineering investigation identified three alternatives, two of which involve rebuilding or replacing the existing onsite wastewater system and are infeasible due to engineering and soil composition concerns.
-The third alternative is to connect to NSD, which is currently infeasible due to the location of the District's existing sphere of influence and jurisdictional boundary.
-The letter further discusses the landowner's interest in the Commission including the Cuttings Wharf Study Area within NSD's sphere of influence to allow for immediate connection to the District's public sewer system.
-This would alleviate the threat to public health and safety associated with the area's evaporative pond waste disposal system.
-As referenced above, the Cuttings Wharf Study Area is developed with residential structures and a marina.
+The third alternative is to connect to NSD, which is infeasible due to the location of the District's existing sphere of influence, jurisdictional boundary, and infrastructure.
+The letter further discusses the landowner's interest in the Commission including the Cuttings Wharf Study Area within NSD's sphere of influence to allow for connection to the District's public sewer system to alleviate the threat to public health and safety associated with the area's evaporative pond waste disposal system.
+The Cuttings Wharf Study Area is currently developed with occupied residential structures and a marina.
 The residential structures currently rely on an inadequate evaporative pond system for waste disposal services.
-Residents within the area as well as the Napa River are posed with an immediate risk to health and safety.
+Residents within the area as well as the Napa River are posed with a potential risk to health and safety.
 The landowner has expressed interest in connecting to NSD's public sewer service infrastructure within the immediate future.
-Present Capacity and Adequacy of Public Services NSD's existing public sewer infrastructure is located approximately one mile northeast of the Cuttings Wharf Study Area within Stanly Ranch, which was annexed to the District in 2011.
+Present Capacity and Adequacy of Public Services NSD's existing public sewer infrastructure is located approximately two miles northeast of the Cuttings Wharf Study Area within Stanly Ranch, which was annexed to the District in 2011.
 The landowner would be required to finance the needed infrastructure improvements to extend public sewer services to the area.
 This would allow NSD to serve the Cuttings Wharf Study Area without negatively impacting existing ratepayers or service levels.
 Social and Economic Communities of Interest No social or economic communities of interest currently exist between the Cuttings Wharf Study Area and NSD.
 However, the area is contiguous to the Stanly Ranch area, which is within NSD's sphere of influence and jurisdictional boundary.
 Present and Probable Need for Public Services for Disadvantaged Unincorporated Communities No disadvantaged unincorporated communities meeting the definition under State law have been identified anywhere in Napa County.